 Variation in The Prince of Tennis.
 Sadaharu Inui uses his horrible juices as a punishment for his teammates when they fail in training.
 These juices are so bad that everyone in the team (except for Shusuke Fuji, the local Extreme Omnivore) is actually terrified of receiving juice punishment.

 In Cardcaptor Sakura, Chinese Girl Li Meiling is amazing at cooking Chinese dishes but hopeless at Western bakery - so much that her inability to bake a cake becomes a running gag.
-Sakura herself is a subversion.
-Touya talks about her cooking as if she were a Lethal Chef, but several characters with working taste buds enjoy her cooking, he is clearly just messing around with her.
+Touya talks about Sakura's cooking as if she were a Lethal Chef, but given the fact several characters with working taste buds enjoy her cooking, he is clearly just messing around with her.

 Nozomi of Yes!
 Pretty Cure 5 has this among her impressive number of failings.
 It seems to be contagious, as when all the girls try to cook together they have a tendency to mainly just produce chaos (and rice you should probably avoid), even though Urara at least can cook perfectly well on her own.

 In Tengen Toppa Gurren Lagann, Nia's cooking looks delicious — however, it is horrendous enough to knock Rossiu out of commission for the entire episode.
-And, since Nia is Sparkly Princess Jesus, nobody wants to hurt her feelings.
+And, since Nia is super hyper moe, nobody wants to hurt her feelings.
 Bizarrely, Simon and Boota genuinely enjoy her food and suffer no ill effects.
 An Alternate Universe adds that, had Kamina and Nia met, Kamina would've loved her food too.